Mister-Meeseeks/goto/README.md

 Success.
 We see that goto successfully build an executable binary from our project's main function.
 And we never had to set foot in $GOPATH.

-In contrast this is what we'd have to do to get the same project working with go's native build system:

-    [$GOPATH]
-      └── src
-        └── myApp
-            ├── cmd
-            │   ├── main.go
-            └── hello
-                ├── hello.go
-                └── world
-                    └── world.go

-We'd also have to add the boilerplate to each of the import statements referencing the name of the app

-    import "hello/world"
-    ->
-    import "myApp/hello/world"

-Meaning if the name of the app ever changes, we have to manually change each source file in an error-prone way.